sylzys/generator-webstarter/README.md

 No more need to copy-paste folders from an old project, no more need to go on Boostrap or jQuery to fetch the sources...

-This generator allows you to customize your web page (or web app) boilerplate.
+This generator allows you to customize your web project boilerplate.
 Choose what you need, and let it prepare your files.

 Installation
 ------------